 Yogic discipline eradicates ignorance, avidya.
 When illusion is banished, time becomes timeless.
 Though time is a continuum, it has three movements: past, present and future.
 Past and future are woven into the present and the present is timeless and eternal.
 Like the potter’s wheel, the present – the moment – rolls into movement as day and night, creating the impression that time is moving.
 The mind, observing the movement of time, differentiates it as past, present and future.
 Because of this, the perception of objects varies at different times.

 Though the permanent characters of time, the object and the subject remain in their own entities, the mind sees them differently according to the development of its intelligence, and creates disparity between observation and reflection.
 Hence, actions and fulfillments differ …

 The yogi is alert to, and aware of, the present, and lives in the present, using past experience only as a platform for the present.
 This brings changelessness in the attitude of the mind towards the object seen.

 It is clear from these two passages that a practice should bring the student into the moment.
-The act of entering the moment through technique has a profound effect in that we become free of our habitual mode of being, able to move beyond the normal constraints of identity, internal dialogue and self image.
+The act of entering the moment through technique has a profound effect in that we become free of our habitual mode of being, able to move beyond the normal constraints of identity, internal dialogue, and self-image.
 A practice which is reduced to alignment and does not enter the moment is merely a recreation of the past.

 When our practice enters the moment we do more than dissolve time.
 We establish the environment by which to study our interaction with an object (our practice).
-We re-orientate our focus from being a study of asana to become a study of ourself.
+We re-orientate our focus from being a study of asana to become a study of ourselves.

 Use of props